Living Pain-Free Life With Osteoarthritis

 Appropriate exercises—including stretching, strengthening, and postural exercises—help maintain healthy cartilage, increase a joint’s range of motion, and most importantly strengthen surrounding muscles so that they can absorb stress better.

 Exercise must be balanced with a few minutes of rest of painful joints (every 4 to 6 hours during the day), but immobilizing a joint is more likely to worsen the disease than relieve it.

-Knee replacement surgery is the latest development in the medical science.
+Knee replacement surgery is the latest development in medical science.
 Whether it is good or bad? – This decision has to be taken considering the individual case.
-For example 75-year-old, weak patient with cardiac problem, having the risk of surgery & having attacks of pain intermittently.
+For example a 75-year-old, weak patient with a cardiac problem, has the risk of surgery & having attacks of pain intermittently.
 This can very well control by Ayurvedic management.
-The first line of treatment can be definitely Ayurveda as most of the cases get relief easily with Ayurveda therapies.
+The first line of treatment can be definitely Ayurveda as most cases get relief easily with Ayurveda therapies.